 Silver Lake Sand Dunes

-Of course the first thing to do in Silver Lake is explore the sand dunes!
+Of course the first thing to do in Silver Lake is explore the Silver Lake Sand Dunes!
 Silver Lake State Park is divided into 2 sections: the pedestrian area (where you can also sandboard) and the ORV (off road vehicle) zone.
-There is a public car park at the base of the dunes which has toilet facilities and a wooden staircase to make getting on top of the dunes a little easier…well I say a little, on my last visit it seems that the same dunes are claiming the staircase as their own.
+There is a public car park at the base of the dunes which has toilet facilities and a wooden staircase to make getting on top of the dunes a little easier…well I say a little, on my last visit it seems that the dunes are claiming the staircase as their own.

 *Tip* Visiting after it rains makes the sand easier to walk up!
 Although on the other hand, it then makes sand boarding harder…!

-Related Post: Exploring Lancelin Sand Dunes in Western Australia
+Related Reading: Exploring Lancelin Sand Dunes in Western Australia

 The sand dunes are partly sandwiched between Silver Lake on one side and Lake Michigan on the other as well as a woodland area.
 It’s crazy to see the contrast between the 2 different types of landscape.
 There’s endless dunes and then suddenly a straight line where the forest begins!
 It is said that the dunes were formed after part of the forest was cut down.
 I find that hard to wrap my head around when you see that some of the dunes are taller than the trees!